The NY foster mother of a developmentally delayed 5-year-old seeks help.Question:

 Dr. Collins’ Answer:

-You will receive a lot of emotional and practical support from other mothers and contributing pro bono professionals following my protocol on one or both of our Soiling Solutions® forums.
-One forum is visible to you at www.encopresis.com/forum/ where the parents use pennames and their email addresses are hidden, but communication between parents is possible.
+You will receive a lot of emotional and practical support from other mothers and contributing professionals following my protocol on one or both of our Soiling Solutions® forums.
 I believe this is where the major emotional support becomes available and very real to you.
 Good luck to you and your son.

 Dr. Collins’ Answer

 I have been working with doctors since my son was 4.
-We have tried basically all types of laxitives.
-Since Christmas I have been giving my son 3-4 enemas each week.
+We have tried basically all types of laxatives.
+Since Christmas, I have been giving my son 3-4 enemas each week.
 He continues to have accidents a few times per week.
 This is a frustrating and difficult situation and I am not sure what to do next.

 Dr. Collins’ Answer:

-I hope that this somewhat technical explanation will help you to understand what you have been up against and which goes unrecognized by way too many professionals who want to rely only on the top down oral medications at the beginning of the GI tract.
-This area of the body and its body products are so taboo for rational discussion and understanding that a rational approach can be difficult, especially if S&E are involved.
-You will find yourself very welcomed by the professionals and mama bears on our forums that come with your order.
+I hope that this will help you to understand what you have been up against, which goes unrecognized by way too many professionals who want to rely only on the top down oral medications at the beginning of the GI tract.
+You will find yourself very welcomed by the professionals and moms on our forums that come with your order.

 In our house food, nutrition, healthy lifestyle, exercise, and bowel movements are a big deal.
 I try to cook warm homemade meals with real ingredients (organic when possible).
 I subscribe to the work of Weston A Price–restoring nutrient-dense foods to the human diet.
 And, with this in mind, you can understand how difficult it is for me to see my youngest child suffer tremendously with chronic constipation.

-B…y displays signs that she is holding it in or resisting or doesn’t know how to voluntarily release.
-She dances around, stiffens, says her wee-wee hurts (has never had UTI), and says her tummy hurts.
-B…y is an extremely talkative child who is very aware of everything around her.
+She is an extremely talkative child who is very aware of everything around her.
 After she does poop (in a corner or away from people), she will say “that was easy!”
-Because she is now 2 yrs and 3 mos old, I can encourage her.
+Because she is now 2 years and 3 mos old, I can encourage her.
 I also give her incentives (3 skittles).
 Her poops are usually the consistency of hummus, sometimes a bit drier, but never really rock hard like they used to be when she was very little.

 We see her GI specialist (or nurse practitioner) every 3 mos.
 On their recommendation, I have done routine “clean outs” but things just eventually progress back to regular–doesn’t poop for 3 days, I start giving her senna syrup and capful of Miralax.
-When B…y hits days 5, 6, and 7 with no poop she begins to stink a bit.
+When she hits days 5, 6, and 7 with no poop she begins to stink a bit.
 Rarely she will fart.
-As a matter of fact, when she was in infant, B…y would NEVER fart.
 I always felt this was wrong.
 My two other children did so a lot.

 We have done blood work and have tested her stool.
-GI nurse practitioner tells me tests are normal and do not show signs of inflammation or other markers for Crohn’s and similar issues.
+The nurse practitioner tells me her tests are normal and do not show signs of inflammation or other markers for Crohn’s and similar issues.
 She believes it is all about encopresis.

 I have also tried baby acupuncture.
 Things got a bit better, but eventually went back to her normal.
 I was giving her “Gentle Warriors, Easy Going” Chinese herbal medicine (homeopathic) and it really stunk.
 She did not like to take it but eventually consented.
 I was proud of her, but stopped taking the meds because I did not see results.

-B…y is not a great eater anymore.
-As a 2.3 year old I really struggle.
+She is not a great eater any more.
+As a 2 year old I really struggle.
 She puts her hand to her mouth and refuses to eat the wonderful homemade foods I made on a daily basis.

 Honestly, at this point I am so lost.
 So tired.
 So helpless.
 I don’t have any potty training ideas in my head.
 I don’t really care if she is 20 years old and still in diapers, as long as she goes to the bathroom on a consistent and healthy basis.